pione30/DiffusionEquationStrategy/README.md

 `make` command will make three directories: obj, bin, and res.

-When you use Visual Studio, `mkdir res` before running.
+When using Visual Studio, `mkdir res` before running.